joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/10/29/us/politics/military-drug-boat-strikes.html

 **Marcedes Lewis didn't hesitate on a 20th season to be with first-place Broncos**\
-`The 41-year-old tight end was "at peace" with moving on to life after football, but couldn't resist the opportunity in Denver.`\
+`The 41-year-old tight end was "at peace" with moving on to life after football, but he couldn't resist the opportunity in Denver.`\
 https://nytimes.com/athletic/6761707/2025/10/29/marcedes-lewis-denver-broncos-sean-payton/

 **Tracking U.S. Military Killings in Boat Attacks**\